-All members of the Board have attended and successfully completed the Mandatory Accreditation Programme and accumulated the requisite Continuing Education Programme points for the years 2003 and 2004 as specified by Bursa Malaysia Securities Berhad.
+All members of the Board have attended and successfully completed the Mandatory Accreditation Programme.

-Under the revised Bursa Malaysia Listing Requirements, the Board will assume the onus of determining or overseeing the training needs of their Directors from 2005 onwards.
+The Board has the responsibility of overseeing the training needs of their Directors.
 In addition to specific training programmes for its Directors annually, Directors are encouraged to attend relevant seminars and training programmes to equip themselves with the knowledge to effectively discharge their duties as Directors.

 For the year under review, all the Directors attended a training programme that covered the following topics: